syncfusion-content/asp.net-core-docs/aspnet-core/Splitter/Getting-Started.md

 {% endhighlight %}

-Here we have added styles and javascripts for to get output as like given in the screenshot.
+Here we have added styles and JavaScripts for to get output as like given in the screenshot.
 Accordingly you can customize as per your requirement.

 ![](Getting-Started_Images/splitterIntegration.png)